Staying Safe: After You Leave a Violent Relationship

 - The National Coalition Against Domestic Violence's website at ncadv.org/resources can help you find shelter and legal support.

-- Your local women's shelter can help answer your questions.
+- Your local shelter for domestic abuse victims can help answer your questions.
 They also can help you deal with legal issues and find temporary housing.

 - Think about getting a protection order (sometimes called a restraining order).